- Biological Inventions

 The CWA aims for the utilization of royalty methods as per Section 5.3 of the CWA or as mutually decided as per the parties.
 As per general principles discernable from relevant authorities, FRAND royalties are only expected to reflect the value of the patented invention.

-In a complaint filed by Micromax Informatics Limited against Ericssonwhich was specifically in context of royalty rates set as per the percentage of the sale prices relating to the licensed, downstream product (typically, a mobile phone handset) instead of the value of its chipset technology independently; was held to be in violation of the Competition Act in India.
-The court used the mechanism to valuate royalties and held that they were in line with recent judicial trends and sound economic reasoning.
-In-spite of the judgment, The Delhi High Court took a different stance during Ericson’s suit against Micromax.
+In a complaint filed by Micromax Informatics Limited against Ericsson which was specifically in the context of royalty rates set as per the percentage of the sale prices relating to the licensed, downstream product (typically, a mobile phone handset) instead of the value of its chipset technology independently; was held to be in violation of the Competition Act in India.
+The court used the mechanism to evaluate royalties and held that they were in line with recent judicial trends and sound economic reasoning.
+In spite of the judgment, The Delhi High Court took a different stance during Ericson’s suit against Micromax.

 Core principle number 3 incorporates the same very succinctly.

-In India’s case, the Delhi High Court decided to incorporate the value of downstream product as a royalty base and relied heavily on the method of comparing licenses to derive FRAND royalty rates in order to be consistent with economic principles, judicial orders and industry trends.
+In India’s case, the Delhi High Court decided to incorporate the value of the downstream product as a royalty base and relied heavily on the method of comparing licenses to derive FRAND royalty rates in order to be consistent with economic principles, judicial orders, and industry trends.